suhastr/todoapi/README.md

 # todoapi

-## simple api with endpoint api/ that returns todolist in readable format using browseable api django feature
+## simple api with endpoint api/ that returns todolist in readable format using browseable api of django feature